Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

       4. Version: Ubuntu (64-bit)
    2. Memory size:
       1. Select the amount of RAM from your main PC, that the virtual machine will access.
-Be sure to remain inside the green bar, to ensure you can continue to work outside of the VM whilst it’s running.
+Be sure to remain inside the green bar, to ensure you can continue to work outside the VM, whilst it is running.
    3. Hard disk:
       1. Select *Create a virtual hard disk now*.
    4. Hard disk file type: